ankaAR/bestiario5e/_creatures/demonic-boon-template.md

 ***Undying Soul (Recharges after a Short or Long Rest) (Orcus).*** If this creature is reduced to 0 hit points, it immediately makes a DC 10 Constitution saving throw.
 If it succeeds, it is instead reduced to 1 hit point.

 ***Aura of Death (Orcus).*** This creature emanates a deathly aura that extends 30 feet in every direction from its space while it isn't incapacitated.
 The aura is blocked by total cover.
-While in the aura, the creature and any friendly undead are immune to the frightened condition and have resistance to radiant damage.
+While in the aura, the creature and any friendly undead are immune to the asustado condition and have resistance to radiant damage.
 Enemies suffer disadvantage on death saving throws while in the aura.

 ***Gnashing Jaws (Yeenoghu).*** Melee Weapon Attack: bonus to hit equal to this creature's proficiency bonus plus its Strength modifier, reach 5 pies, un objetivo.
 Impacto: 1d4 + this creature's Strength modifier piercing damage.